GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
+= 2.9.2 on October 21, 2020 =

+* Added: GravityView is now 100% compatible with upcoming [Gravity Forms 2.5](https://www.gravityforms.com/gravity-forms-2-5-beta-2/)!
+* Added: New View setting to redirect users to a custom URL after deleting an entry
+* Added: An option to display "Powered by GravityView" link under your Views.
+If you're a [GravityView affiliate](https://gravityview.co/account/affiliate/), you can earn 20% of sales generated from your link!
 * Improved: Duplicate Entry field is only visible for logged-in users with edit or duplicate entry permissions
+* Modified: Remove HTML from Website and Email fields in CSV output
+* Fixed: Possible fatal error when Gravity Forms is inactive
+* Fixed: Export of View entries as a CSV would result in a 404 error on some hosts
+* Fixed: When "Make Phone Number Clickable" is checked, disable the "Link to single entry" setting in Phone field settings
+* Fixed: Entries filtered by creation date using relative dates (e.g., "today", "-1 day") respects WordPress's timezone offset
+* Fixed: Partial edited in GravityView were being duplicated
+* Fixed: Add a better error message when trying to activate a disabled license due to a refund
+* Tweak: Improvements to tooltip behavior in View editor
+* Tweak: Don't show "Open links in new window" for Custom Content field
-* Modified: Removed "Open link in the same window?" setting from Website field
+* Tweak: Removed "Open link in the same window?" setting from Website field
 	- Note: For existing Views, if both "Open link in the same window?" and "Open link in a new tab or window?" settings were checked, the link will now _not open in a new tab_.
 We hope no one had them both checked; this would have caused a rift in space-time and a room full of dark-matter rainbows.
-* Fixed: Exporting entries using the `/csv/` endpoint not working on some Multisite installations
-* Fixed: When "Make Phone Number Clickable" is checked, disable the "Link to single entry" setting in Phone field settings
-* Fixed: Entries filtered by creation date using relative dates (e.g., "today", "-1 day") respects WordPress's timezone offset
-* Fixed: Partial entries being duplicated when editing them from the View

 __Developer Updates:__

+* Added brand-new unit testing and acceptance testing...stay tuned for a write-up on how to easily run the GravityView test suite
 * Changed: `/templates/fields/field-website-html.php` and `/templates/deprecated/fields/website.php` to use new `target=_blank` logic

-= 2.9.2 on October XX, 2020 =

-* Fixed: Export of View entries as a CSV would result in a 404 error on some hosts
+* Fixed: License key activation when `GRAVITYVIEW_LICENSE_KEY` was defined
+* Deprecated: Never used method `GravityView_Delete_Entry::set_entry()`

 = 2.9.1 on September 1, 2020 =